 Gymnema has been used for hundreds of years by Ayurvedic practitioners to reduce high blood sugar.
-Before the nineteen hundreds they did not yet diagnose their patients as diabetic; they did not yet have the diagnostic tools to do so.
+Before the 1900s they did not yet diagnose their patients as diabetic; they did not yet have the diagnostic tools to do so.
 The Ayurvedic practitioners simply called it madhumeha, which means “honey urine”.
 It was named madhumeha because ants were attracted to the urine of these patients, because it was sweet.
 The first documentation of Gymnema use to control hyperglycemia was in 1920.
 Since then this plant has been studied several times for managing blood glucose levels.

 Benefits of Gymnema on Insulin Levels

 This herb has a “sugar blocking” action on taste buds and the small intestine.
 Gymnema blocks the typical paths that sugar molecules take during digestion, delaying the absorption of sugar.
 This plant has the ability to lower high blood sugar levels in people with hyperglycemia, typical in diabetics.
-It does this by stimulating the regeneration of pancreatic cells that produce insulin, which aids in more insulin production; in turn stimulating production of enzymes that help with the uptake of glucose into cells; and then prevents stimulation of the liver to produce more glucose.
+It does this by stimulating the regeneration of pancreatic cells that produce insulin, which aids in more insulin production, in turn stimulating production of enzymes that help with the uptake of glucose into cells.
+It then prevents stimulation of the liver to produce more glucose.
 Gymnema also appears to have a lipid-lowering effect, which aids in weight loss.
 Weight management is of particular concern for both type 2 diabetes and insulin resistant PCOS.